johngoren/charlie_apple_database_merge/README.md

 * You'll want to import ACF field groups using the export .json (provided here in /json/)
 * Home's ACF widgets need to have their categories and posts set -- been doing this manually.
-* Main and footer menus (due to caution in not wanting to break taxonomies with products in them) need to be set up after export.
+* Main and footer menus need to be set up after export (due to the script's conservative approach to taxonomies to avoid breaking product categories)
 * Category Images need to have their GUIDs search-and-replaced (in wp_options) to point to the correct server.
 * Other wp_options should be search-and-replaced to indicate new site URL.